 Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
 The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.
-The only investment properties held by the Council are areas of land which are held for capital appreciation and therefore earn no rental income.
+The Council does not currently hold any investment properties.